nest/nestml/doc/nestml_language.rst

       This is a multiline comment in Python syntax.
     """

-To enable NestML to recognize the commented element uniquely, the following approach has to be used: The comment and its target do not have to be separated by a white line, i.e., a white line between a model element and a comment indicates, that the comment does not belong to this element, e.g.:
+To enable NESTML to recognize the commented element uniquely, the following approach has to be used: The comment and its target do not have to be separated by a white line, i.e., a white line between a model element and a comment indicates, that the comment does not belong to this element, e.g.:

 ::